rsmith367-ux/design-projects-portfolio/docs/assignments/A03/index.md

 ![Bar Design](work1.png)

-The first step was to determine the design parameters that would be used for the bar.
+The first step was to determine the design parameters for the bar.
 A load of 400 lbf was selected because it falls within the required range of 300 to 500 lbf.
 A Young's modulus of \(10\times10^6\) psi was selected, which is within the specified aluminum range of \(8.5\times10^6\) to \(11.5\times10^6\) psi.
 The maximum allowable axial deflection was set to 0.009 inches.
 A circular cross section with a diameter of 0.25 inches was selected for the bar.

 For the Cross-Sectional Area, a circular cross section was selected based on the geometry shown in the assignment.
 The bar diameter was selected as 0.25 inches.
 The cross-sectional area was calculated using the area equation for a circle.
 The resulting area was then used in the direct tension elongation equation to determine the required length of the bar.